ComposableFi/composable/book/src/pallets/mosaic.md

 # Mosaic

-The Mosaic pallet enables cross-chain and cross-layer transfers
+*The Mosaic pallet enables cross-chain and cross-layer transfers*

+---

 ## Overview